willmcpo/body-scroll-lock/README.md

 overlays the screen, and scrolling within the modal never causes the body to scroll too (when the top or bottom within the modal has been reached).~~

-Since the latest update (thanks @Neddz), this caveat is no longer valid. iOS mobile behaviour should be the same as other devices (eg. Android Chrome).
+Since the update from @Neddz, this caveat is no longer valid. iOS mobile behaviour should be the same as other devices (eg. Android Chrome).

 ## Functions